archetype-themes/plugin-theme-component/README.md

 Archie helps with multiple components: Collections, Sections & Snippets, and Themes.

 With Archie, you can easily create and maintain a Collection of Sections to share amongst your Themes.
-Collections are structured as a NodeJS Monorepo of child repositories consisting of Sections and Snippets and shared elements in their respective workspaces.
+Collections are structured as a Node.js Monorepo of child repositories consisting of Sections and Snippets and shared elements in their respective workspaces.

 ### Please read the following guides to help you on your journey